docsforadobe/after-effects-scripting-guide/docs/text/characterrange.md

 The Text layer CharacterRange Stroke Over Fill character property.

 Indicates the rendering order for the fill and stroke for characters in the range.
-When true, the stroke appears over the fill.
+When `true`, the stroke appears over the fill.

 If this attribute has a mixed value, it will be read as `undefined`.